| Title: | Mutation Models for Pedigree Likelihood Computations |

 A logical.
 If TRUE, the complete Familias output is included. |

-This function is based on, and reuses code from, the stabilize()
+This function is based on, and reuses code from, the stabilize() method of

 the Familias R package.

-An object of the same class the input mutmat
+An object of the same class the input mutmat; either a matrix, a

-or a mutationModel
+mutationMatrix or a mutationModel.

 Petter Mostad, Thore Egeland, Ivar Simonsson, Magnus D. Vigeland